asilvino/alvarojoao.github.io/_posts/2018-01-27-four-things-you-will-learn-to-use-with-perl.markdown

 ---
 layout: post
-title:  "4 things you will learn to use with perl"
+title:  "4 things you will learn with perl"
 date:   2018-01-27 21:55:35 -0200
 categories: Tech Inside
 ---